DevXsphere/.github/profile/README.md

 3. Select "Invitation to DevXsphere- Github Organization" and provide your details.

+4. Join our social media handles, where you can chat with the community and also ask any questions.

-4. Look out for the email invitation to join our GitHub Organization; ensure you accept it to become a member.
+5. Look out for the email invitation to join our GitHub Organization; ensure you accept it to become a member.